zec/tt08-square1/docs/info.md

 SQUARE-1 uses $N = 9$ and accepts that the bottom bit of the square gets lost off the 640×480 screen.

-_However,_ the results of a simple implementation of the algorithm would not _look_ much like the original version!
+_However,_ a simple implementation of the algorithm would not _look_ much like the original version!
 PDP-1 munching squares uses a Type 30 point display, which was built around a radar-scope CRT using P7 phosphor.